 The North American continent is home to many nutritious berry plants.
 Strawberries, blueberries, and even blackberries are all cultivated in the United States.
-One of the most nutritious berries you can eat is not grown in the States, though, and that means many people are missing out on one of the tastiest, most nutritious foods nature has to offer us.
+One of the most nutritious berries you can eat is rarely grown in the States, though, and that means many people are missing out on one of the tastiest, most nutritious foods nature has to offer us.

 The black currant (ribes nigrum) is a berry grown throughout the world.
 Native to Europe, these berries can be found in North America and as far away as Asia and New Zealand.
 Black currant berries (sometimes just called “blackcurrant”) are amazingly high in vitamins and antioxidants.
 Like other dark-colored fruits and vegetables, these berries are rich in anthocyanins, a class of polyphenols known to have wide-ranging health benefits such as staving off the effects of dementia or offering anti-inflammatory support to reduce the effects of rheumatoid arthritis.

 Plants, like people, have to play nice with each other.
 Sadly, the black currant doesn’t get along with white pine trees.
 Black currants are known to harbor a fungus responsible for white pine blister rust that can kill pine trees.
 As a result, currants were banned and even removed from large portions of the United States during the 20th century.
 While the nationwide ban was lifted in 1966, restrictions on its cultivation was lifted only in 2003.

 Though sometimes called “the forbidden fruit” due to their role in carrying fungus dangerous to pines, black currants are also known as cassis berries.
 Many people may have consumed black currant without knowing it in alcoholic drinks containing crème de cassis.